vvv214/vvv214.github.io/_pages/publications.md

 ======
 * I have published 5.5 first-author papers in top-tier conferences: NDSS'20, SIGMOD'19, CCS'18 (co-first author), SP'18, Usenix'17, CCS'16.

-* We have 2 tutorials about LDP [Privacy at Scale: Local Differential Privacy in Practice](https://sites.google.com/view/kdd2018-tutorial/home) in SIGMOD'18 and KDD'18.
+* We have 2 tutorials in SIGMOD'18 and KDD'18 about LDP [Privacy at Scale: Local Differential Privacy in Practice](https://sites.google.com/view/kdd2018-tutorial/home).

 * I maintain a list of my LDP papers and implementations [LDP_Protocols](https://github.com/vvv214/LDP_Protocols).